unicode-org/message-format-wg/spec/formatting.md

   This will be passed on to formatting functions.

 - Information on the base directionality of the message and its _text_ tokens.
-  This will be used by strategies for bidirectional isolation.
+  This will be used by strategies for bidirectional isolation, and can be used to set the base direction of the _message_ upon display.

-- A mapping of string identifiers to values, defining variable values that may be used during _variable resolution_.
+- A mapping of string identifiers to values, defining variable values that are available during _variable resolution_.
   This is often determined by a user-provided argument of a formatting function call.

 - The _function registry_,